-It also depends upon the speed of computer processor, as to how long it takes to crack the password of network or normal login to a Windows standalone computer.
+It also depends upon the speed of the computer processor, as to how long it takes to crack the password of the network or normal login to a Windows standalone computer.

 Here is a link to a Brute Force Password Calculator, where you can check out how long it will take to crack a password.
 There are different options given that include lower case letters, upper case letters, digits, and all ASCII characters.
 Based on what you used in your password, select the options and click on calculate to see how difficult it would be for a Brute force attack to compromise your computer or server.

 Since no special logic is applied in brute force attacks except for trying out different combinations of characters used for the creation of a password, prevention on a very basic level, is relatively easy.